Does Renters Insurance Cover Water Damage?

 For its standard policy, Allstate will pay for repairs if your drywall, for example, becomes drenched after your water heater bursts or a pipe bursts and leaks through the ceiling below.

-In addition, if a pipe bursts and the water ends up draining on your smart TV, Allstate will either replace the TV or else repair it.
+In addition, if a pipe bursts and the water drains on your smart TV, Allstate will either replace the TV or repair it.

 And if the plumbing leaks, such as when your washing machine supply hose breaks apart, the standard renters insurance will cover any damages.

-But if water backs into your home through an outside sewer or drain, you will not be covered.
+But you will not be covered if water backs into your home through an outside sewer or drain.